7 ways to evaluate and improve digital marketing

 - Analyze the effectiveness of traffic sources at different stages of the funnel

-- Automatically pass the results of the attribution model calculation to Alytics, Google Ads, and K50 to automate rate management (OWOX BI integrates with these services.)
+- Automatically pass the results of the attribution model calculation to Google Ads to automate rate management.

 Here’s an example of a report from OWOX BI Smart Data that shows how the ROI of advertising campaigns differs across attribution models: